-- Historic debt service cover ratio for the calculation period ending on a calculation date is not less than 1.10:1 - Minimum annual forecast debt service cover ratio for the next calculation period is not less than 1.10:1 - Loan life cover ratio is not less than 1.15:1 - Project life cover ratio is not less than 1.25:1

-The ratio of A to B where, A is the aggregate cash flow available for debt service (CFADS) less taxes and B is the aggregate of the finance costs, in each case for the relevant calculation period.

-- The ratio of A to B where, A is the net present value of forecast CFADS from such calculation date to (and including) the final scheduled repayment date, discounted at the discount rate (as produced by the financial model) and B is the aggregate of the facility outstanding on such calculation date. - rate (as produced by the financial model) and B is the aggregate of the facility outstanding on such calculation date.
-The ratio of A to B where, A is the net present value of forecast CFADS from such calculation date to the end of the tenor of the PPA discounted at the discount rate and B is the aggregate of facility outstanding as at such calculation date.
+- Historic debt service cover ratio for the calculation period ending on a calculation date is not less than 1.10:1 - Minimum annual forecast debt service cover ratio for the next calculation period is not less than 1.10:1 - Loan life cover ratio2 is not less than 1.15:1 - Project life cover ratio3 is not less than 1.25:1 - 1 The ratio of A to B where, A is the aggregate cash flow available for debt service (CFADS) less taxes and B is the aggregate of the finance costs, in each case for the relevant calculation period. - The ratio of A to B where, A is the net present value of forecast CFADS from such calculation date to (and including) the final scheduled repayment date, discounted at the discount rate (as produced by the financial model) and B is the aggregate of the facility outstanding on such calculation date. - 3 The ratio of A to B where, A is the net present value of forecast CFADS from such calculation date to the end of the tenor of the PPA discounted at the discount rate and B is the aggregate of facility outstanding as at such calculation date.